 Once upon a time in IT, using open source simply meant Linux instead of Windows, or maybe MySQL instead of Oracle.

-Now, there is such a huge diversity of open source tools, and almost every leading digital business and tech startup is making extensive use of them.
+Now, there is such a huge diversity of open source tools, and almost every leading digital business and tech startups are making extensive use of them.
 It’s been a remarkable turnaround for open source over the last 10 years, placing the trend firmly at the heart of the digital revolution.

 The explosive growth of e-commerce, mobile and social media has completely altered the customer’s lifestyle and buying habits.
 Today, organizations are expected to engage with customers in Omni-channel environment.
 They need to create a customer journey.
 This is the driver of digital transformation.